Goal-based portfolio selection with mental accounting: Introduction

 Our technical contributions are as follows.
 The problem inherently involves multiple wealth variables due to its multiple goals.
 Moreover, the value function loses one state variable after the deadline for each goal, which is a distinctive feature of our problem.
 Through a heuristic derivation, we obtain a Hamilton-Jacobi-Bellman (HJB) equation system.
 Our main technical result is that the value function is the unique constrained viscosity solution of this HJB equation system, which is also continuous when restricted to the time horizon between consecutive goal deadlines.
 Our proof technique is the stochastic Perron's method; see \cite{bayraktar2013stochastic,bayraktar2015stochastic}.
 Three main challenges arise in the proof.
-First, we should appropriately modify the stochastic Perron's method to establish the viscosity solution property at the goal deadline when the value function loses a state variable.
+First, we modify the stochastic Perron's method to establish the viscosity solution property at the goal deadline when the value function loses a state variable.
 Second, there is a state constraint that the wealth processes are nonnegative, which complicates the proof of the viscosity solution property on the boundary.
 We adopt the concept of constrained viscosity solutions as in \cite{zariphopoulou1994consumption,bentahar2007}.
 Third, the mental costs lead to gradient constraints from two sides as follows:

-Consequently, the proof of the comparison principle requires modification, which shows an interesting connection with the technique in \citet[Proposition 2.2]{hynd2012eigenvalue}.
-Besides, it is also harder to find a strict classical subsolution in Lemma \ref{lem:strict_l}.
+Consequently, the proof of the comparison principle requires modification, revealing an interesting connection with the technique in \citet[Proposition 2.2]{hynd2012eigenvalue}.
+Furthermore, it is also harder to find a strict classical subsolution in Lemma \ref{lem:strict_l}.